Thank You for Coming

 In addition, we are celebrating 20 years of providing a launching pad for emerging artists through our nationally recognized Artist-in-Residence program.
 Read our blogpost: Celebrating 20 Years of our Residency Program.

 Purchase individual tickets to the Annual Fall Benefit, and attend a night of celebration with us!
+Online sales are now closed, but tickets are still available at the door.

 Your ticket admits 1 person to Hand in Hand